abe-winter/abe-winter.github.io/_posts/2019-12-31-snakeeyes.md

 ## How to split

-* Binpacking containers to hosts.
+1. Binpacking containers to hosts.
 	- This is both the runtime that takes care of that plus an API / database of where things are and the rules engine.
 	- Autoscaling can live as an auxiliary system on top of this -- it doesn't need to be built in.
 Autoscaling has a lot of logic quirks and edge cases, it's too new, it should be BYO
-* Routing system
+1. Routing system
 	- i.e. what's currently in kube service / ingress
 	- plus the vendor-specific glue that integrates with cloud resources like load balances and letsencrypt

-There's other stuff that should be moved / changed.
+The third thing is everything else.
 The yaml config language is in a perpetual state of staleness and impedance mismatch and IMO should be thrown in the trash.
-Cron doesn't belong in there-- it can talk to the binpacking system but doesn't belong inside.
+Cron doesn't belong in there -- it can talk to the binpacking system but doesn't belong inside.

 Storage management has always been weird in the cloud.
 EBS makes a network store appear to be a disk and it's convenient and backed-up but you're basically amortizing performance for convenience.
 It kills me that hosted DBs are running on EBS disks.
 My point is that for kube, it's not a huge advantage to have the orchestration layer mount network drives for you.
 This can happen in a general plugin system, not a storage-specific plugin system.